SharePoint Migrations: The Ideal vs. the Realistic

 Whether you are upgrading your SharePoint environment from SharePoint 2010 to SharePoint 2016 or 2019, or from an on-premise version to SharePoint Online, most of us plan our migration with an ideal scenario in mind.
 There will be a dedicated migration team, a dedicated testing team, a group of highly skilled developers and administrators, and one meticulous, Type-A project manager with scheduling and resource management expertise to boot.
 Oh, and all your users will collaborate and cooperate at every stage, deleting old content and checking in documents to ensure their content migrates successfully.

-So, in the real world, here some of the things we have learned during large, enterprise SharePoint migrations.
+So, in the real world, here are some of the things we have learned during large, enterprise SharePoint migrations.

 Custom apps built with Visual Studio 2012 or earlier can have major functional issues; opening them up to correct them after migration may only be possible if you have VS 2012 (which is typically not installed in an SP 2016 environment).